 The MFA in Filmmaking & Producing provides a comprehensive education in all aspects of the filmmaking process.
-Students gain hands-on experience in all aspects of filmmaking including writing, directing, cinematography, and editing with the choice to concentrate first-year studies in Filmmaking, Acting for Film, Digital Arts, Animation & Game Design, Audio Production & Sound Design or Interdisciplinary Arts.
+Students gain hands-on experience in all aspects of filmmaking including writing, directing, cinematography, and editing with the choice to concentrate first-year studies in Filmmaking, Acting for Film, Digital Arts, Animation & Game Design, or Interdisciplinary Arts.
 The curriculum and the mission of the MFA is to provide students with the knowledge, tools, and practical skills to define and implement career goals and accomplish their creative and professional goals with personal and professional integrity.
-In the second-year students complete a graduate level inquiry project and participate in a professional non-thesis presentation to peers and professionals in culmination of their MFA course work.
-Students may choose to focus on a studio arts project, produce a short film for festival, or perform an original work.